mpagli/pyNNGraph/README.md

 More to come ...

-Check test.py for a small presentation.
+Check XOR.py or test.py for small presentations.